January Storm: Mao proclaims support

 On 8 January 1967, during a conversation with members of the CRG, Mao Zedong declared his support of the Shanghai rebel's actions.
 He stated that the events showed "a class overthrowing another class, [that] it is a great revolution", and stated that "[rebels] seizing powers of two newspapers is a national issue.
 We must support their seizure."
 He believed the "revolution" in Shanghai provided "hope" for China, in that the events would not just influence East China but nationwide.
 Under the instructions of Mao, the CRG represented the Central Committee and the State Council in penning the congratulatory letters hailing all "revolutionary rebel factions" in Shanghai, and urged other revolutionaries in China to follow the Shanghai rebel's actions.

-On 9 January 1967, People's Daily published the contents from Message to all the people of Shanghai, adding an editorial supervised by Mao.
-The editorial stated that Message to all the people of Shanghai is a "document [that] represents the wave of the great red flag towards the Great Cultural Revolution of Chairman Mao", and "blows the signal of the continuing offensive against the capitalist roaders".
-On 11 January, under the direction of Mao, the Central Committee, State Council, Central Military Commission, and CRG issued a joint-statement congratulating the Shanghai rebel factions.
-The letters stated, "The series of revolutionary acts have become a model to follow for all workers, all people, and all revolutionaries."
+On 9 January 1967, the People's Daily published an editorial supervised by Mao, which stated that "the CRG represents the wave of the great red flag towards the Great Cultural Revolution of Chairman Mao", and "blows the signal of the continuing offensive against the capitalist roaders".
+On 11 January, under the direction of Mao, the Central Committee, State Council, Central Military Commission, and CRG issued a joint-statement congratulating the Shanghai rebel factions and added that the "series of revolutionary acts have become a model to follow for all workers, all people, and all revolutionaries."
 The statement was published in People's Daily the next day.

-On 16 January, Red Flag published Proletarian Revolutionaries, Unite, an editorial approved by Mao.
+On 16 January, the party journal Red Flag published Proletarian Revolutionaries, Unite, an editorial approved by Mao.
 The article stated, "The working class of Shanghai...have seized power from the small party faction of capitalist roaders".
 For the first time, Mao urged revolutionaries to seize local power for the Central Committee.
 Seizure of power became legitimised under the leadership.